HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 and I found a post on [Radzen blog](http://www.radzen.com/blog/testing-angular-webpack-mocha/) that launch tests on Node and it work fine except when I've tried to test a component with an **ngFor** directive, the following error was thrown :

-{% highlight javascript %}

-Error in ./AppComponent class AppComponent - inline template:2:10

-caused by: Node is not defined
+    Error in ./AppComponent class AppComponent - inline template:2:10 caused by: Node is not defined

-{% endhighlight %}

 In this post, I want the share with you my solution to this issue and also the Webpack configuration to launch test in browser with the mocha-loader plugin.